 Casey Carroll, a 1994 graduate of UNH, returns for his 17th season guiding the UNH Women’s Track and Field Program.
 The last several years of the program have proven to be tremendously successful.
 The 2011 outdoor season was historic with the Lady Wildcats winning the New England Outdoor Collegiate Track and Field Championship.

-In the last five years of that championship, the program also achieved four second place finishes in 2008, 2009, 2010 and 2012.
-In 2008, Carroll was named New England Outdoor Track and Field Coach of the Year.
-The Lady Wildcats have also finished in the top three of the America East Championship four times with two second and two third place showings.
+In the last seven years of that championship, the program also achieved four second place finishes.
+Carroll was named New England Outdoor Track and Field Coach of the Year in 2008.
+Also in the last seven years, the Lady Wildcats have finished in the top three of the America East Championship five times with three second and two third place showings.

 UNH has also had a presence on the NCAA regional and national scene.
 Over the last seven years, the team has sent numerous track and field athletes to compete at the NCAA National Championships and the USATF Junior National Championships in the distance, hurdles, jumps and throws events.
 In the last 15 years of the men’s and women’s track and field and cross country seasons, he has been on the America East Coaching Staff of the Year 13 times.
 Since his arrival, the team has set new school records in 35 different indoor and outdoor events.
 Carroll is a USATF Level II certified coach in all track and field disciplines.